 - Children will always be supervised when interacting with animals

 Should an allegation be brought forward against the facility (regarding staff) it is to be reported to Ministry of Health Licensing.
 The accused staff member will be asked to have no unsupervised contact with children until the investigation is complete.

 Reports will be made to the Ministry of Children and Family Development when an allegation is brought forward that has occurred while not at the facility

-Parents will have all persons authorized to pick up children noted on registration forms.
-Should an emergency arise and an unauthorized person needs to pick up a child, the parent must:
+Parents will have all persons authorised to pick up children noted on registration forms.
+Should an emergency arise and an unauthorised person needs to pick up a child, the parent must: